fireship-io/fireship.io/content/lessons/flutter-radial-menu-staggered-animations/index.md

 ### Define the Animation Controller

-The controller lives in the StatefulWidget and defines the total durtation of the animation.
+The controller lives in the StatefulWidget and defines the total duration of the animation.

 ```dart
 class _RadialMenuState extends State<RadialMenu> with SingleTickerProviderStateMixin {